Pickens Nose Trail

 Whatever the origin of the peak’s odd name, the summit’s views are simply incredible.

 The mountain’s sun-drenched summit just begs for a pause.
 Views of Ridgepole Mountain open to the southwest.
 Southward, views extend into Georgia, with Georgia’s Black Rock Mountain far on the horizon.

 After catching some summit solitude and soaking in the views, the hike turns to retrace its steps to the trailhead, hiking the outbound hike in reverse.
-The hike completes at 1.5 miles, reaching the Pickens Nose trailhead.
+The adventure finishes at 1.5 miles, reaching the Pickens Nose trailhead.

 Nearby can’t-miss hikes near Franklin, NC

 In the area with daylight and energy to burn?
 Hike the Appalachian Trail stunning views at the Albert Mountain summit, catching incredible 360-degree panoramas from the mountain’s historic fire tower.
 Chase waterfalls in a lush creek valley at the headwaters of the Nantahala River on the Big Laurel Falls Trail.
 Or hike the Appalachian Trail to Standing Indian Mountain from Deep Gap, climbing through a lush forest to summit views of the headwaters of the Tallulah River, and Lake Burton on the far horizon.

 Pickens Nose Trail: Directions & Details